Maikel Garcia Player Props: Royals vs. Dodgers

-The Kansas City Royals, including Maikel Garcia (.282 slugging percentage in past 10 games, including no homers), battle starter Julio Urias and the Los Angeles Dodgers at Kauffman Stadium, Saturday at 7:15 PM ET.
+Maikel Garcia -- with a slugging percentage of .282 in his past 10 games (including no homers) -- will be in action for the Kansas City Royals versus the Los Angeles Dodgers, with Tony Gonsolin on the hill, on July 2 at 2:10 PM ET.

-In his most recent game, he had three hits (going 3-for-4) against the Dodgers.
+He had three hits (going 3-for-4) in his last appearance against the Dodgers.

 Maikel Garcia Game Info & Props vs. the Dodgers